cevans87/atools/README.md

             foo(1)  # Function not called.
 Previously-cached result returned. sleep(61)
             foo(1)  # Function actually called.
 Previously-cached result was too old.

-        - Thread safety is not enabled by default.
-It must be explicitly enabled.
-            @memoize(thread_safe=True)
-            def foo(bar) -> Any: ...

-            # Concurrent calls from multiple threads are safe.
-Only one call is generated.
-The
-            # other nine calls in this example wait for the result.
-            concurrent.futures.Executor.map(foo, [1] * 10)

         - Memoize can be explicitly reset through the function's 'memoize' attribute
             @memoize